CharlesMangwa/react-data-fetching/README.md

 ## About

 `react-data-fetching` is currently developed and maintained by yours truly, [@Charles_Mangwa](https://twitter.com/Charles_Mangwa).
-Feel free get in touch if you want to contribute!
+Feel free to get in touch if you want to contribute!